microsoft/fast-creator/PROCESS.md

 - Jason Falk and Rob Eisenberg as product managers will determine priority.
 - Anyone in the participants list can suggest a new idea.
 - Anyone suggesting a new idea must be involved in the requirements gathering for the issue(s) generated from that idea.
-- @janechu or @williamw2 will handle issue creation from the idea, see [planning a feature](#planning-a-feature) section below.
+- @janechu or @williamw2 will handle issue creation from the idea, see [planning a feature](#planning-a-feature) section below, as well as conducting user testing.

 ## Planning cadence